SergioBota/gatsby-starter-deck/src/slides/01-intro.md

-# Gatsby Deck
+# WebGL

-Create presentations using Gatsby & React.
+Create 2D, 3D, AR and VR expiriences using the WEB.

 ---